WHITE SPACE COOLING

 Our products are engineered and manufactured in-house and are capable of handling a wide range of temperatures and pressures.
 Their heat transfer coefficients and pressure drops are fully tested by our certified R&D labs to ensure optimum performance and the highest quality.
 When combining multiple Kelvion products, customers can maximize efficiency gains through a solutions-based approach.

-Kelvion understands the challenges posed by immersive cooling technology, including the high cost and short life span of the fluids, redundancy and material compatibility.
+Kelvion understands the challenges and advantages posed by immersive cooling technology, including viscosity of the fluids, redundancy and material compatibility for the cooling system.
 We ensure that the materials we use are suited to the properties of the heat transfer fluid.

 For example using stainless steel tubes instead of copper, which become corroded by de-ionized water.
 Alternatively, dielectric oils are often far more viscous than water, requiring either a larger number of smaller coils, internal turbulators or greater pumping power to overcome pressure drop.